FREQUENTLY ASKED QUESTIONS ABOUT THE TRAIL EXTENSION

 - County will borrow money in the form of bonds which will be paid back over 20 years.

-- First draw will be for the purchase of the corridor in May 2019 (as mentioned below), construction design, and North Port implementation.
+- First draw for the purchase of the corridor, trail design, and North Port implementation (Complete June 28, 2019).

 - Second draw will be for actual construction, timing TBD.